 And though you might think it’s uncommon and unlikely to happen to you, that isn’t the case—an estimated 1 in 25 adult drivers reported falling asleep behind the wheel in the previous 30 days.

 Drowsy Driving Statistics

-- Drowsy driving accounts for about 100,000 crashes, 71,000 injuries, and 150 deaths per year, according to the National Safety Council (NSC).
+- In 2017, drowsy driving accounted for about 100,000 crashes, 71,000 injuries, and 150 deaths, according to the National Safety Council (NSC).
 To put that into perspective, the MetLife Stadium—the NFL’s largest stadium—can seat 82,500 people per game, nearly 20,000 less than the number of crashes caused by drowsy driving each year.

 Who is most likely to drive drowsy?

 A variety of factors, including someone’s lifestyle and profession, may contribute to their likelihood of drowsy driving.
 Top indicators include:

 - Age.
 Drivers between the ages of 16 and 24 are almost twice as likely to be involved in drowsy driving than drivers in the 40-59 age bracket.

 - Sleep disorders.
 Drivers with untreated or undiagnosed sleep disorders may also be susceptible to drowsy driving—sleep apnea, for example, can prevent someone from experiencing restorative sleep, which can leave them vulnerable to severe drowsiness even in the daytime.

 - Medication.
 Many medications can make you drowsy behind the wheel—this is why it’s especially important to talk to your doctor about any potential side effects of medications and to adhere to any potential restrictions.

 - A regular lack of sleep.
 Many drivers regularly don’t get enough sleep, whether that be due to profession or lifestyle.